 - Intermittent Welding: As we mention, excess weld metal increase the shrinkage forces, to minimize shrinkage forces another chance is to minimize weld metal.
 Applying intermittent welding instead of continuous welding reduces weld metal and therefore minimizes the shrinkage forces.

 - Using less weld passes: When many passes are used, total shrinkage can be increased.
 If there is a possibility to occur transverse distortion, instead of using large electrodes, using small electrodes with more number of passes prevent the distortion.

-- Backstep welding: Backstepping is a great way of limiting distortion for the thin sheet metal welding, but it increases time cost and time.
-It is a welding technique when the direction of welding is in one direction but the overall travels backwards slightly into the deposited weld.
+- Backstep welding: Backstepping is a great way of limiting distortion for thin sheet metal welding, but it increases time cost and time.
+It is a welding technique when the direction of welding is in one direction but the overall travels backward slightly into the deposited weld.

 Correcting the distortion after it has occurred

 Despite all these warnings and precautions above, weld distortion can occur.
 Mechanical and thermal methods can be used to correct weld distortion even though it can be time and money consuming.
 The key mechanical remedies for weld distortion are hammering and pressing.
-In order to push distorted area flat; mechanical straightening involves the use of force to press distorted area flat with a hammer, pneumatic ram, pressing machine or similar machines.
+In order to push distorted areas flat; mechanical straightening involves the use of force to press distorted areas flat with a hammer, pneumatic ram, pressing machine, or similar machines.
 If mechanical remedies for weld distortion is not suitable for our workpieces, thermal methods can help to correct the distortion.
-Heat produces local stresses which are reasonably great to our workpiece is pulled back into when it cooled.
+Heat produces local stresses which are reasonably great to our workpiece are pulled back into when it cooled.
 The following methods are applied to this technique,

 - Wedge-shaped heating: This method can be used in larger complex fabrications.
 Wedge shapes are heated to correct distortion.